 Based in the heart of a Big 5 Game Reserve in South Africa, you will be monitoring the endangered Big Five African animals (Lion, Leopard, Rhino, Elephant and Buffalo) and to assist in vital conservation within the reserve.
 Combine this project with a volunteer trip to...read more

 Live in the heart of a big 5 game reserve and monitor behaviour and movements of Elephants and Rhino.
-Help the research team by gathering information in the field and spending time in the bush on conservation initiatives while being based at Thanda Private Game Reserve in...read more
+Help the research team by gathering information in the field and spending time in the bush on conservation initiatives while being based at a beautiful private game reserve in...read more